drbh/presence/README.md

 # presence

-A thread-safe library for efficient temporal presence tracking at microsecond resolution.
+A thread-safe library for efficient temporal presence tracking at 30fps frame resolution.

 ## Python Usage